Czilim-class hovercraft

-The Czilim-class ACV (Project 20910) is a small patrol hovercraft operated by the Border Guard Service of Russia.
+The Czilim-class ACV (Project 20910) is a small patrol hovercraft operated by the Border Service of the FSB of Russia.

 Configuration

 The Czilim class is the first new class of military hovercraft developed for the Russian military since the fall of the Soviet Union.
-It is based on an Almaz design and was ordered from Jaroslawski Sudostroiteinyj Zawod in the late 1990s.
+It is based on an Almaz CMDB design and was ordered from Yaroslavl Shipyard in the late 1990s.
 It is roughly the same size as the British SR.N6 hovercraft.

-The Czilim class was designed for border patrol duties on the Amur River on the border with China, and is expected to be used entirely by Russian Border Guards.
+The Czilim class was designed for border patrol duties on the Amur River on the border with China, and is expected to be used entirely by Russian border guards.
 It is intended as a smaller replacement for the Soviet Gus-class LCAC.
-The first craft was laid down on 24 February 1998 and entered service in early 2001.
-Three further craft were built at Yaroslavl between 1997 and 1999.
-Four were in service in 2004, though none are believed to be currently operational.
+The first craft was laid down on 24 February 1998 and entered service on 18 September 2000.
+Three further craft were ordered at Yaroslavl in the late 1990s and early 2000s, though none are currently believed to be completed.

-The Czilim class is capable of carrying six Border Guards and their equipment.
+The Czilim class is capable of carrying six border guards and their equipment.